SDK Authentication

 POST /api/agents/{agentId}/sdk-keys accepts name, optional expiresInDays, and optional

 keyType.
-Standard keys created through this endpoint use Conto’s default least-privilege SDK
+Standard keys created through this endpoint use the standard preset shown above:

 Admin SDK Reference